gleich/texsch/README.md

 ![release](https://github.com/gleich/texsch/workflows/release/badge.svg)
 ![test](https://github.com/gleich/texsch/workflows/test/badge.svg)

+## ⚠️ Notice

+This project is no longer maintained and shouldn't be used.
+Try using my new program called [kiwi](https://github.com/gleich/kiwi).

 ## ❓ Why

 LaTeX, when used correctly, is way faster than other systems like google drive.
 Over the last year, I've developed a system that makes it super easy to work with LaTeX and I am finally making a CLI for it all.

-## ⚠️ Notice

-I am refining and testing texsch on my setup and plan to release in the summer of 2021.

 <!-- DO NOT REMOVE - contributor_list:start -->

 ## 👥 Contributors

 - **[@gleich](https://github.com/gleich)**